cryptozoidberg/cpuminer-multi/README.md

 Credits
 =======
-CPUMiner-multi was forked from Lucas Jones's cpuminer-multi, and has been developed by Cryptozoidberg.
+CPUMiner-multi was forked from Lucas Jones's cpuminer-multi, and has been developed by Cryptozoidberg, otila, and Wolf.

 License
 =======